 Built in 1912 as the headquarters for the Chicago chapter of the Shriners, the Medinah Temple is a Chicago Landmark that once housed an ornate auditorium with approximately 4,200 seats.
 In late 2000, the building’s exterior was restored and the interior was converted to retail space–currently housing Bloomingdale’s Home and Furniture Store.
 Located at 600 N. Wabash Ave. on Chicago’s Near North Side, the former temple shares a square block with another Windy City landmark: the Tree Studio Building and Annexes.
 Established in 1894, the Studios are reportedly the oldest artist colony in the U.S., having housed more than 500 artists over the years.
 The property was renovated and converted to office space in 2003.

 Built in 1927 as a private parking garage, the structure at 5050 N. Broadway was expanded in 1966 to house the headquarters of the Combined Insurance Company of America (later Aon).
-Today, the property includes two adjacent 6- and 10-story buildings totaling 303,028 square feet of Class B office space, as well as 624 parking spaces.
+Today, the property includes two adjacent 6- and 10-story buildings totaling 303,028 square feet of Far North Side Chicago office space, as well as 624 parking spaces.
 The structure also underwent cosmetic renovation work in 2013, and was acquired by Cedar Street Cos. in 2015 for $16.1 million.